 - Scan files and documents before downloading.
 Install an antivirus browser extension and scan every file you want to download.
 That way, you will avoid accidentally downloading malware.

 While getting your browser infected with malware is sometimes scary and oftentimes annoying, there are ways to fix the problem.
-You can do that by resetting browser settings, removing unwanted apps manually, and/or using a quality antivirus such as Bitdefender.
+You can do that by resetting browser settings, removing unwanted apps manually, and/or using a quality antivirus such as TotalAV.
 The latter option will also help you avoid malware in the future and ensure utmost safety of your device.

 What’s more, you can take actions towards protecting your computer, phone or tablet right this minute.
 Simply avoiding clicking on suspicious links or downloading files from unknown sources will get you a long way in dealing with scammers and bad actors while browsing.

 All in all, we hope this article has helped you get rid of the Google Chrome virus.
 If you have questions, please share them in the comments below and we’ll do our best to help you.

 How do I get rid of a browser hijacker in Chrome?

 To get rid of a browser hijacker in Chrome, you’ll need to reset browser settings, uninstall unwanted and suspicious applications from your device, and remove unwanted and malicious browser extensions.